bluzbrothers/StayHealthy.MonitorMe-Kata2024/Business/distilled-requirements.md

 # Distilled Requirements

-Functional requirements are determined based on the input from stakeholders. [requirements](requirements.md).
+The identification of functional requirements is based on the input provided by stakeholders. [requirements](requirements.md).

 | #    | Requirement   |
 |----|-------------|